Making Spring Loaded Go-Bars

 The hard part of this project is coming up with the right lengths to cut the tubing and the dowel into and finding springs you want to use.
 Brad used an assortment of springs that he found in a combo pack and I used a uniform size, but I had to go all three Ace Hardware stores in the area to find the quantity I wanted.
 The lengths to cut things into depends on the height of your go-bar deck, and the travel in your compression spring.
 My compression springs have about 3/4" of travel.

 I glued cork onto the dowel ends to limit denting of the wood being glued.
 I've always done this on my sticks and the cork lasts for years.
 I put a generous amount of glue on the dowel end grain and on the cork.
 Prop the bars up in your deck to hold the cork on til' it drys.
-When it's dry, take the bars to your sand and turn them down to a smaller dimeter to help with glue clean-up.
+When it's dry, take the bars to your sander and turn them down to a smaller dimeter to help with glue clean-up.

 This next photo shows uke string threaded through the CPVC and dowel to prevent the dowel and spring from dropping out.
 High tech stuff!
 A small diameter string, like .025 or so, worked best for me.